juaml/beautiful-jekyll/_posts/2021-01-08-microbecommunity.md

 tags: [paper, optimality]
 ---

 We contributed to an exciting project to uncover how microbes interact with each other.
+In the long term I think we can find similar prcinciples for many different biological systems and the methods and tools developed here will be useful for that.

 The paper is published in [*Nature Ecology and Evolution*](https://www.nature.com/articles/s41559-020-01353-4)